skidvape/cfgInstaller/README.md

 4. Old-Vape (use old skid for archive)
 5. [Voidware](https://github.com/VapeVoidware/)
 6. [CatVape](https://discord.gg/CUW3TPH8sg)

+> [!IMPORTANT]
+> CatVape support will soon require 3 arguments in the future to install configs. (user, pass, dev)

 ## Usage
 1. Download the specific scripting utility of your choice.